What is a vaginal birth after caesarean or VBAC?

 Continuous support during labour might help you to feel more comfortable and relaxed.
 This might be support from a familiar midwife, a close support person or a doula.

-Healthy eating and keeping active during pregnancy so that you’re fit and well can also boost your chances.
+Eating healthy food and keeping active during pregnancy can keep you fit and well, which also boosts your chances.

 My doula was fantastic in reminding me of my rights and reinforcing them to my husband who could then talk with the staff.
 My husband demanded a doctor who would support my decision to try to VBA2C (vaginal birth after two caesareans).

 – Noni*, mother of three, one VBAC

 Talk with your doctor or midwife if you’re thinking about VBAC and want to have your baby at a birth centre or have a homebirth.

 Doctors and midwives will usually say that a hospital birthing suite is a safer choice.
 That’s because it’s better to be in a hospital in the unlikely situation of your scar tearing.
 Some hospitals offer midwife-led care for birthing mothers who’d like to try VBAC.

 It’s important to discuss your choices with your partner, midwife and doctor.
 If you’re still worried after this, you might want to get more than one medical opinion.